openservicebrokerapi/servicebroker/profile.md

   The [annotations](http://v3-apidocs.cloudfoundry.org/version/3.69.0/index.html#metadata) attached to the organization that a Service Instance is associated with.
   Note that the annotations of an organization in Cloud Foundry MAY be changed.
   This OPTIONAL property holds an object with the annotations key/value pairs.
-If present, this property MUST be an object, with zero or more properties as follows:
+If present, this property MUST be an object, with one or more properties as follows:

   ```
   "organization_annotations": { "prefix-here.org/name-here":"value-here" }